-Factors considered to calculate the pip value in monetary terms
+Factors considered to calculate pip value in monetary terms

-To calculate the pip monetary value in your account denomination, we need to first know the following;
+To calculate the pip monetary value in your account denomination, you need to first know the following;

 - The quote or the second currency in the pair